marlietandoc/marlietandoc.github.io/content/project/example/index.md

 slides: = ""
 ---

+To test this we created memory games where we tested how people's memory for colors was distorted.
+We find that there were bigger memory biases for information that is shared across experiences, and weaker memory biases for more idiosyncratic information.
+By examining the neural activity of this information in a neural network model we find something similar, where the neural patterns in the model are more distorted for shared information that it is for idiosyncratic information.We are currently collecting high-resolution neuroimaging data (fMRI) where we will examine how memory biases manifest in the human brain.
+We will then compare how memory representations in the artificial neural network are the same or different as memory representations in the brain.

+<strong> My Role: </strong> I led experimental design, programmed task-based experiments (e.g. memory games) in Javascript and Python, stimulus creation,  develop, wrangled and analyzed data in R, collected data on Amazon Mechanical Turk.

-I recently presented this work as a talk at {{< staticref "https://www.sfn.org/meetings/neuroscience-2022" "newtab" >}} Neuroscience '22.{{< /staticref >}}, one of the biggest science conferences in the world.
+I recently presented this work as a talk at {{< staticref "https://www.sfn.org/meetings/neuroscience-2022" "newtab" >}}Neuroscience '22.{{< /staticref >}}, one of the biggest science conferences in the world.
 ![SfN 2022 Talk](sfntalk.jpg)

-<strong> My Role: </strong>As a psychology researcher, my role on this project was to develop, code up (Python), and administer a battery of 6 tasks that tap into meaningful markers of cognitive perfroamnce, collaborate with engineers and chemists to design an experiment and conduct a thoughtful literature review, as well as to collect, and analyze behavioral data (A/B test).
-I worked closely with engineers to advocate for how human/user psychology works and interact while integrating their design constraints into our research plans.
-How do design experiments and surveys that humans can intuiively interact with.
-I also presented earlier versions of this work at a XSEED conference (Toronto, Canada), an initiative meant to tackle complex, multidisciplinary challenges.